Company's Profile

 About Adv.
 Kopelman Pardo Talia, Retired Judge

-Kopelman Pardo Law Firm is a boutique Law Office specializing in inheritance and Family laws.
+Kopelman Pardo Law Firm is a boutique Law Firm specializing in Inheritance and Family laws.
 The Firm is headed by Retired Judge Adv.
-Talia Kopelman Pardo, and is renowned for its combination of professional excellence, vast knowledge, and expertise of both the Retired Judge and the Firm’s staff, thus benefiting the Firm’s Clientele.
+Talia Kopelman Pardo, and is renowned for its combination of professional excellence, vast knowledge, and expertise of both the Retired Judge and the Firm’s team, thus benefiting the Firm’s Clientele.

 Adv.
 Talia Kopelman Pardo acts as a lawyer since 1985.
 Throughout the years 1986-2000, Adv.
-Kopelman Pardo owned a private law office which specialized in the field of Inheritance and Family laws.
+Kopelman Pardo owned a private law firm which specialized in the field of Inheritance and Family laws.
 In 2000 Adv.
-Kopelman Pardo was appointed as a Judge at the Family Court of Ramat Gan.
-She judged at the Family Court until the end of 2012, the year she retired and established her present Law Firm.
+Kopelman Pardo was appointed as a Judge at the Family Court of Tel Aviv.
+She judged at the Family Court until the end of 2012; the year she retired and established her present Law Firm.

 Adv.
 Kopelman Pardo handles high profile cases in Family and Inheritance laws, alongside complex arbitrations, and mediations, while rendering legal opinions.
-The Firm grants first-rate legal service pertaining to intergenerational transfers in families, from the parents’ generation to their children, including intergenerational planning.
-The Law Firm specializes in preparing Last Wills, Prenuptial Agreements, Cohabitation Agreements, and Separation Agreements between spouses.
+The Firm grants first-rate legal services pertaining to intergenerational transfers in families, from the parents’ generation to their children, including intergenerational planning.
+The Law Firm specializes in preparing Last Wills, Prenuptial Agreements, Cohabitation Agreements, Divorce Settlement Agreements, and Separation Agreements between spouses.
 The Law Firm also practices litigation of complex Divorce and Inheritance cases being heard in Family Courts, District Courts, the Supreme Court, and Rabbinical Courts and has special expertise in handling complex Divorce or Inheritance disputes involving the distribution of family assets, such as corporations, real estate, etc. Among the Firm’s Clientele are members of the top echelon of the Israeli society.
+The high-profile Clientele Benefits from the variety of fields in which the firm’s team specializes in.

 The Law Firm collaborates with experts and professionals in relevant practice fields.